Topsite: Takedowns

-On December 16, 2008, less than a month after TV Land, Brein took down yet another topsite.
-Sparta had 65TB of content, so Brein could claim again to have taken down the largest topsite ever.
+On 16 December 2008, less than a month after TV Land, Brein took down yet another topsite.
+Sparta had 65 TiB of content, so Brein could claim again to have taken down the largest topsite ever.

 Hong Kong Customs uncovered a case when "copyright industry representatives" tipped them off in June 2009, resulting in the first case in Asia.
 Apparently, an international syndicate for unauthorized distribution used a topsite to download and then distribute copyright-infringing items such as movies, music, computer programs and video game software.

 In September 2010, after being in the planning for two years, the police executed a file sharing raid in up to 14 countries across Europe.
 Started by the Belgian authorities, it is suspected that a scene group in Belgium had been infiltrated.
 Some of the ranked sites affected by the busts are BAR, LOST, DLR and SC.

 In December 2010, a site known as Devil was raided by the Swedish police after receiving information from an anti-piracy group.
-At least a dozen computers and servers were seized, containing more than 200 terabytes of media.
+At least a dozen computers and servers were seized, containing more than 200 tebibytes of media.

 In January 2011, the Dutch anti-piracy organization BREIN claimed to have taken down their largest topsite ever: Swan (previously known as ATS).
-According to BREIN it contained 220 TB of data spread over 12 servers, but the operator of Swan, MrTB in Costa Rica, said it were only 8 servers with 175 TB of data.
+According to BREIN it contained 220 TB of data spread over 12 servers, but the operator of Swan, MrTB in Costa Rica, said it were only 8 servers with 175 TiB of data.
 The site was taken down by hosting provider WorldStream and without judicial process BREIN seized its servers.
 The owners of the servers retaliated by seizing them back and may sue BREIN for breach of privacy and property rights as BREIN is a private organization and has no special legal or investigative authority.

 Not all takedowns are successful.
 Operation Bahnhof (March 2005) failed when the officials entered an area that their warrant didn't include.
-Although they found several dedicated servers with terabytes of illegal material, they ended up being sued for illegal trespassing and harassment, and were accused of planting evidence, since one of the Antipiratbyrån (Swedish anti-piracy group) employees was trying to infiltrate the scene to gather evidence, and in doing so violated Swedish laws against entrapment.
+Although they found several dedicated servers with tebibytes of illegal material, they ended up being sued for illegal trespassing and harassment, and were accused of planting evidence, since one of the Antipiratbyrån (Swedish anti-piracy group) employees was trying to infiltrate the scene to gather evidence, and in doing so violated Swedish laws against entrapment.